 These wireless displays are finding their way not only into free-location systems, but also into mobile systems that issue work instructions as they move.
 Our pursuit of paperless operations to improve work productivity and accuracy has also eliminated the need for printers.
 Our wireless display technology literally killed two birds with one stone by fulfilling the needs for resource and energy efficiency, a key theme in today's marketplace

-AIOI-SYSTEMS will continue to drive the evolution of digital picking systems and operation support systems to meet the needs of our customers and their manufacturing and logistics operations.
+AIOI-SYSTEMS will continue to drive the evolution of Pick to Light systems and operation support systems to meet the needs of our customers and their manufacturing and logistics operations.